Date of Completion: 2015-2016; 2019-

 Responsibilities for REBOOT and its editorial management shall exceed that of traditional publishing, to include web and software development as well as some operations more normatively conducted by a general contractor.
 Publications will be distributed in traditional and new media formats, or following entirely new modalities.
 Series, periodicals, single pieces, as well as non-traditional publishing projects organized around assemblage, duration, place or performance are all welcome for consideration.

 The imprint will be wholly managed by HAHA, pro bono.
 A soft launch was initiated with the long format live-streaming show SCOPEOUT, in October 2015.
-The first official project, Keep It Dirty, Volume 2, a series of site-specific interventions to be located in the Mojave Desert, will be initiated Summer 2016.
+The first official project, Keep It Dirty, Volume 2, a series of site-specific interventions to be located in the Mojave Desert, will be initiated late 2019.
 HAHA aims to release/produce four to six (4-6) projects per year, following an average turnaround time of eighteen months (18 mo.).